- 1. Name of the medicinal product

-For the treatment of depressive episodes associated with bipolar disorderSeroquel XL should be administered once daily at bedtime.
+For the treatment of major depressive episodes in bipolar disorderSeroquel XL should be administered at bedtime.
 The total daily dose for the first four days of therapy is 50 mg (Day 1), 100 mg (Day 2), 200 mg (Day 3) and 300 mg (Day 4).
 The recommended daily dose is 300 mg.
-In clinical trials, no additional benefit was seen in the 600 mg group compared to the 300 mg group.
+In clinical trials, no additional benefit was seen in the 600 mg group compared to the 300 mg group (see section 5.1).
 Individual patients may benefit from a 600 mg dose.
+Doses greater than 300 mg should be initiated by physicians experienced in treating bipolar disorder.
 In individual patients, in the event of tolerance concerns, clinical trials have indicated that dose reduction to a minimum of 200 mg could be considered.
-When treating depressive episodes in bipolar disorder, treatment should be initiated by physicians experienced in treating bipolar disorder.

-For preventing recurrence in bipolar disorderFor prevention of recurrence of manic, depressive or mixed episodes in bipolar disorder, patients who have responded to Seroquel XL for acute treatment of bipolar disorder should continue on Seroquel XL at the same dose administered at bedtime.
-The dose may be adjusted depending on clinical response and tolerability of the individual patient within the dose range of 300 mg to 800 mg/day.
+For preventing recurrence in bipolar disorderFor preventing recurrence of manic, mixed or depressive episodes in bipolar disorder, patients who have responded to Seroquel XL for acute treatment of bipolar disorder should continue on Seroquel XL at the same dose administered at bedtime.
+Seroquel XL dose can be adjusted depending on clinical response and tolerability of the individual patient within the dose range of 300 mg to 800 mg/day.
 It is important that the lowest effective dose is used for maintenance therapy.

-Switching from Seroquel immediate-release tablets:For more convenient dosing, patients who are currently being treated with divided doses of immediate-release Seroquel tablets (Seroquel IR, tradename Seroquel®) may be switched to Seroquel XL at the equivalent total daily dose taken once daily.
+Switching from Seroquel immediate-release tablets:For more convenient dosing, patients who are currently being treated with divided doses of immediate-release Seroquel tablets may be switched to Seroquel XL at the equivalent total daily dose taken once daily.
 Individual dosage adjustments may be necessary.

 Renal impairment:Dosage adjustment is not necessary in patients with renal impairment.

-Children and adolescents (10 to 17 years of age)Quetiapine is not recommended for use in children and adolescents below 18 years of age, due to a lack of data to support use in this age group.
-Clinical trials with quetiapine have shown that in addition to the known safety profile identified in adults (see section 4.8), certain adverse events occurred at a higher frequency in children and adolescents compared to adults (increased appetite, elevations in serum prolactin, vomiting, rhinitis and syncope) or may have different implications for children and adolescents (extrapyramidal symptoms) and one was identified that has not been previously seen in adult studies (increases in blood pressure).
+Paediatric populationQuetiapine is not recommended for use in children and adolescents below 18 years of age, due to a lack of data to support use in this age group.
+Clinical trials with quetiapine have shown that in addition to the known safety profile identified in adults (see Section 4.8), certain adverse events occurred at a higher frequency in children and adolescents compared to adults (increased appetite, elevations in serum prolactin, vomiting, rhinitis and syncope), or may have different implications for children and adolescents (extrapyramidal symptoms and irritability) and one was identified that has not been previously seen in adult studies (increases in blood pressure).
 Changes in thyroid function tests have also been observed in children and adolescents.Furthermore, the long-term safety implications of treatment with quetiapine on growth and maturation have not been studied beyond 26 weeks.
-Long-term implications for cognitive and behavioural development are not known.In placebo-controlled clinical trials with children and adolescent patients quetiapine was associated with an increased incidence of extrapyramidal symptoms (EPS) compared to placebo in patients treated for schizophrenia, bipolar mania and bipolar depression (see section 4.8).
+Long-term implications for cognitive and behavioural development are not known.In placebo-controlled clinical trials with children and adolescent patients, quetiapine was associated with an increased incidence of extrapyramidal symptoms (EPS) compared to placebo in patients treated for schizophrenia, bipolar mania and bipolar depression (see Section 4.8).

-Neuroleptic Malignant Syndrome:Neuroleptic malignant syndrome has been associated with antipsychotic treatment, including quetiapine (see section 4.8).
+Neuroleptic Malignant Syndrome:Neuroleptic malignant syndrome has been associated with antipsychotic treatment, including quetiapine (see Section 4.8).
 Clinical manifestations include hyperthermia, altered mental status, muscular rigidity, autonomic instability, and increased creatine phosphokinase.
-In such an event, Seroquel XL should be discontinued and appropriate medical treatment given.
+In such an event, quetiapine should be discontinued and appropriate medical treatment given.

-Interactions:See also section 4.5.Concomitant use of quetiapine with a strong hepatic enzyme inducer such as carbamazepine or phenytoin substantially decreases quetiapine plasma concentrations, which could affect the efficacy of quetiapine therapy.
-In patients receiving a hepatic enzyme inducer, initiation of Seroquel XL treatment should only occur if the physician considers that the benefits of Seroquel XL outweigh the risks of removing the hepatic enzyme inducer.
+Interactions:See also Section 4.5.Concomitant use of quetiapine with a strong hepatic enzyme inducer such as carbamazepine or phenytoin substantially decreases quetiapine plasma concentrations, which could affect the efficacy of quetiapine therapy.
+In patients receiving a hepatic enzyme inducer, initiation of quetiapine treatment should only occur if the physician considers that the benefits of quetiapine outweigh the risks of removing the hepatic enzyme inducer.
 It is important that any change in the inducer is gradual, and if required, replaced with a non-inducer (e.g. sodium valproate).

-Withdrawal:Acute withdrawal symptoms such as nausea, vomiting, insomnia, headache, diarrhoea, dizziness and irritability have been described after abrupt cessation of quetiapine.
-Gradual withdrawal over a period of at least one to two weeks is advisable (see section 4.8).
+Withdrawal:Acute withdrawal symptoms such as insomnia, nausea, headache, diarrhoea, vomiting, dizziness, and irritability have been described after abrupt cessation of quetiapine.
+Gradual withdrawal over a period of at least one to two weeks is advisable (see Section 4.8).

 Elderly patients with dementia-related psychosis:Quetiapine is not approved for the treatment of dementia-related psychosis.
 An approximately 3-fold increased risk of cerebrovascular adverse events has been seen in randomised placebo controlled trials in the dementia population with some atypical antipsychotics.
 The mechanism for this increased risk is not known.
 An increased risk cannot be excluded for other antipsychotics or other patient populations.
 Quetiapine should be used with caution in patients with risk factors for stroke.
 In a meta-analysis of atypical antipsychotics, it has been reported that elderly patients with dementia-related psychosis are at an increased risk of death compared to placebo.
 However in two 10-week placebo controlled quetiapine studies in the same patient population (n=710; mean age: 83 years; range: 56-99 years) the incidence of mortality in quetiapine treated patients was 5.5% versus 3.2% in the placebo group.
 The patients in these trials died from a variety of causes that were consistent with expectations for this population.
 These data do not establish a causal relationship between quetiapine treatment and death in elderly patients with dementia.

-Dysphagia:Dysphagia (see section 4.8) and aspiration have been reported with quetiapine.
+Dysphagia:Dysphagia (see Section 4.8) has been reported with quetiapine.
 Quetiapine should be used with caution in patients at risk for aspiration pneumonia.